 A nature reserve is a large area of land that the authorities have decided to protect because the landscapes, plants, and animals in the area are particularly sensitive or rare.
 Nature reserves can also be created because areas are needed for outdoor recreation, where people can spend time in nature.
 There are several thousand nature reserves in Sweden – they might be ancient woods, tall mountains, or islands in an archipelago.
 There are always signposts in nature reserves that explain what you can and cannot do in the area.
 Rules may vary between different nature reserves – in some of them, you are not allowed to pick flowers, for example.

 Why is it important to preserve the nature reserves?

 Which is the nature reserve closest to where you live?

 Protected plants and animals

 Plants and animals threatened with extinction can receive official protection.
-The government decides which plants and animals should be protected.
 You are not allowed to pick, dig up, remove, or damage protected plants.
 You are not allowed to kill, injure, or capture protected animals.
 Protection of birds also applies to their eggs and nests.